d-ellis/summer-programming-stuffs/summer-challenges/3_circle-packing/README.md

 # Circle packing

 Just a bit of fun really.
-Rainbow circles will appear randomly on screen and will fill the canvas
+Rainbow circles will appear randomly on screen and will fill the canvas.

+The circles will be assigned a colour based on the position of their centre. x position corresponds to the hue, whilst y position corresponds to lightness.

 ## Pages